-If the SHPO fails to initiate an investigation within 30 days of receipt of the notice, the project is automatically approved.
+Under the act, if the SHPO fails to initiate an investigation within 30 days of receipt of the notice, the project is automatically approved.
 The SHPO has the ability to delegate its authority to review projects under the act to local historic preservation committees of cities, counties and Regents institutions.

 If the SHPO determines that the project will have an adverse effect on the historic property or its environs, the project may not proceed until the governor, in the case of a state project, or the local governing body finds after consideration of all the relevant factors that there is "no feasible and prudent alternative to the proposal and that the program includes all possible planning to minimize harm."
-Although the local governing body retains the ability to overrule the SHPO, it is extremely difficult and has caused a great deal of litigation.
+Although the local governing body retains the ability to overrule the SHPO, it is extremely difficult and often leads to litigation.

 In the late 1970s, there was some controversy over the definition of the term "project" in the original act.
 According to an opinion issued by Kansas Attorney General in 1979, the act originally applied only to units of government and did not constrain actions taken by private businesses or individuals.
-As a result, the term "project" was determined to not encompass construction projects or redevelopment efforts by private businesses or individuals.
+As a result, the term "project" was determined to not encompass construction projects or redevelopment efforts by private businesses or individuals, but only referred to projects actually carried out by governmental entities